adobe/commerce-cif-graphql-integration-reference/README.md

 ```

 The `common` folder contains all the code that fetches and converts 3rd-party data into the GraphQL format.
 These classes can be used either by the local dispatcher action or by remote resolvers.

+The `documentation` folder contains some code that is used to generate a subset of the Magento schema that covers all the queries required by the CIF integration.
+This is **not** used by the resolvers, see the [Schema documentation](#schema-documentation) section below.

 ### Local vs. remote resolvers